 As can be expected from an organ responsible for getting blood throughout the body, the root of heart disease is when that blood flow is blocked.

 Five symptoms can indicate when someone is having a heart attack and requires immediate emergency care.
-These include pain in the jaw, neck or back; pain in the arms or shoulder; chest pain; lightheadedness or weakness; and shortness of breath.
+These include pain in the jaw, neck or back; pain in the arms or shoulder; chest pain; lightheadedness or weakness; and shortness of breath, Phillips said.

 A number of factors play a role in heart disease risk.
 Some include family history and age (if your relatives have heart disease or you are older, your risk goes up), but others you have more control over.